Hannie Caulder: Release

+Reception

 Box office

 The film performed well at the UK box office and was reasonably successful in the United States.

-Critical reception
+Critical response

 In contemporary reviews, the Monthly Film Bulletin described the film as "a disappointing Western" that was an "uneasy course between parody and imitation in an unlikely amalgam of The Wild Bunch and One Million Years B.C., with the odd nod to Myra Breckinridge."
 The review noted the lack of dialogue from Welch and that the Clemens brothers in the film are allowed some "rather tedious verbal horseplay".

 In 2016 Filmmaker Magazine, saw the film as a "...fascinating bridge between the classical period, represented by John Ford and John Wayne, and the postmodern age of Peckinpah, Corbucci, and Leone.
-A bouillabaisse of elements that should not work together but do —lyricism, graphic violence, moral contemplation, broad humour, feminist inquiry — it is a masterful hybrid of tried and true Hollywood conventions and the more confrontational style of the Italian Westerns that supplanted American oaters in the mainstream consciousness".
+A bouillabaisse of elements that should not work together but do – lyricism, graphic violence, moral contemplation, broad humour, feminist inquiry – it is a masterful hybrid of tried and true Hollywood conventions and the more confrontational style of the Italian Westerns that supplanted American oaters in the mainstream consciousness".

-Influence
+Legacy

 Quentin Tarantino said the film was one of his inspirations for Kill Bill.
 "Why I love Hannie Caulder so much is Robert Culp.
 He is so magnificent in that movie.
 I actually think there's a bit of similarity between Pai Mei and the Bride (in Kill Bill: Volume 2)."